gangasravani14/Angledetection/README.md

 2.Calibration and Accuracy Enhancement

-3.Real-time Performance Optimization

-4.Angle Tracking and Dynamic Analysis

-5.Integration with Robotics and Automation
+3.Integration with Robotics and Automation

-6.Integration with Other Computer Vision Techniques
+4.Integration with Other Computer Vision Techniques

 **Team members**
 1. Ganga sravani